Avastaja pakett

-Visitors meet and interact with hominin species from Ardipithecus ramidus to Homo sapiens
+The visitor meets and interacts with human ancestors, from Ardipithecus ramidus to Homo sapiens.

-The Dawn of (R)Evolution: Our Ancient Selves is offered as a licensed VR experience, making it significantly more affordable than commissioning a fully custom XR development project, while still delivering high-quality, museum-ready content.
+The Dawn of (R)Evolution.
+Our Ancient Selves is a licensed VR experience that is significantly more affordable than a fully custom-built XR development project, while still offering high-quality content designed for museum environments.

 Tell us a bit about your museum and we’ll contact you with a tailored offer.